China defence spending gets mild boost amid economic caution

 “We will improve the layout of the defence-related science, technology and industry, and enhance the defence mobilisation system,” he added, without giving details.

-Li set an annual economic growth target of more than 6%, significantly below the consensus of analysts, who expect growth could beat 8% this year.
-China last year reduced the target after COVID-19 devastated its economy.
+Li set an annual economic growth target of more than 6%, significantly below the consensus of analysts, who expect growth could be more than 8% this year.
+China last year reduced the target after COVID-19 damaged its economy.

 Yang Yujun, a former senior Chinese officer now at Communication University of China, said it was a natural rate of increase given the many problems facing the economy post-pandemic.